 General university background information:

-California State University, Fullerton (CSUF) is the fourth-largest university in California (in student headcount) and second-largest in the California State University (CSU) 23-campus system (fall 2015).
+California State University, Fullerton (CSUF) is the third-largest university in California (in student headcount) and largest in the California State University (CSU) 23-campus system (fall 2018).
 It serves the Southern California region, in particular Orange County, playing a major role in the economic, social and educational development of its large service area.
-CSUF offers 57 undergraduate degree programs and 52 graduate degree programs – including doctorates in education and nursing practice – and has awarded more than 254,00 degrees as of January 2016.
+CSUF offers 55 undergraduate degree programs and 55 graduate degree programs – including doctorates in education and nursing practice – and counts more than 274,500 graduates as of May 2018.
 Nearly 80% of its alumni live within driving distance of the campus.

 Cal State Fullerton’s diverse student body

 A distinctive feature of CSUF is the diversity of its student body.
-Based on data from the U.S. Department of Education, Diverse Issues in Higher Educations ranks the university fifth in the nation and second in California among colleges and universities for the number of bachelor's degrees awarded to underrepresented students.
+Based on data from the U.S. Department of Education, Diverse: Issues in Higher Education (see additional data) ranks the university second in the nation and first in California among colleges and universities for the number of bachelor's degrees in all disciplines awarded to minority students.
 See full story.

-Please refer to Institutional Research and Analytical Studies [http://www.fullerton.edu/analyticalstudies/] for up-to-date and additional information.
+Please refer to Assessment and Institutional Effectiveness for up-to-date and additional information.

-CSUF is the only four-year public Hispanic-Serving Institution (HSI) in Orange County, where 34.1% of the county’s 3,090,132 people identify themselves as of Hispanic or Latino origin.
-It ranks fifth in the nation in the number of baccalaureate degrees awarded to minority students;14th for the number of bachelor's degrees awarded to Asian Americans.
-CSUF is first in California and second in the nation in awarding baccalaureate degrees to Hispanic students.
-(Diverse Issues in Higher Education, Aug.
-2017).
+CSUF is one of only two four-year public Hispanic-Serving Institution (HSI) in Orange County, where 34.1% of the county’s 3,090,132 people identify themselves as of Hispanic or Latino origin.
+It is first in California and second in the nation in awarding baccalaureate degrees to Hispanic students.
+(Diverse: Issues in Higher Education, Dec.
+2019).